-Top Gun 2 is set to debut May of 2022.
+Top Gun 2 debuted in May of 2022.
 Fans of Randolph might assume we’re the clear choice for this movie (and we were requested by Tom Cruise himself), but Ray-Ban has gained the placement.

 Peter Waszkeiwicz, President & CEO of Randolph Engineering, let Inc.com know the inside scoop - "Unfortunately, Ray-Ban is the one that , but we have been in more movies than I can begin to tell you.
 Now everybody in Hollywood knows Randolph.
 Randolph Engineering has provided eyewear to real US Navy Pilots for decades.
 When we’re left out, don’t sweat it — we know who our fans are."